-A few suggestions and ideas to help teachers and tutors when writing up a lesson plan
+A few suggestions and ideas to help teachers and tutors using The Westcoast Reader.

 Remember to look at our Teachers’ Notes for exercises and learning activities for each print edition.

 are filled with learner exercises.